Sir George Jackson, 1st Baronet, of Fort Hill

 The coat of arms of Jackson of Fort Hill, Baronets.

 Sir George Jackson, 1st Baronet (1770 – 1846) was an Anglo-Irish politician.

 Jackson was the Member of Parliament for Coleraine in the Irish House of Commons between 1789 and 1796, before representing Randalstown from 1797 until the seat's disenfranchisement under the Acts of Union 1800.
-On 21 April 1813, he was created a baronet of Forkhill, Co Armagh in the Baronetage of the United Kingdom.
+On 21 April 1813, he was created a baronet of Forkhill, County Armagh in the Baronetage of the United Kingdom.
 The title became extinct upon his death in 1846.